AlexandreGLopes/JavaFx-Jdbc-Selenium-POI-AppForTerrazza/README.md

 - IMPORTANT 2!
 VSCODE accept the "/" to build the path between directories even in Windows.

--IMPORTANT 3!
+- IMPORTANT 3!
 It seems to have some difference between write the code to add modules with and without the "=":
 --module-path C:\java-libs\javafx-sdk\lib --add-modules=javafx.fxml,javafx.controls
 --module-path C:\java-libs\javafx-sdk\lib --add-modules javafx.fxml,javafx.controls
 Eclipse and Spring Boot Suite 4 accepts only with the "=" and VSCode accept both.